 Pavilions often are seen as space occupying structures after serving its purpose especially for exhibitions.
 Taking this into account the Droplet is designed for disassembly.
 The structure can be easily recycled after it serves its function.

 On site assembly of prototype –

 ‘The Droplet arrives to the building site on pallets, where the flat sheets for the facade contain an engraved number code system to ease the assembly process.
 The sheets measuring a maximum of 1×1 mt are easily handled by two people and even manageable by a single person.
-The sheets are joined together with a person on the inside tightening the nuts, as the person on the outside holds the bolts in place.
-No scaffolding or other heavy assembly supplies is necessary.
-A ladder, a few simple hand tools and you are good to go.’
+The sheets are joined together with a person on the inside tightening the nuts, as the person on the outside holds the bolts in place.’

 Project name – The Droplet

 Project type – Pavilion, Greenhouse, Geodesic dome

 Completion Year – 2017